NidheeshKandhasamy/An-IMDB-Clone-using-React/README.md

-# An-IMDB-Clone-using-React
+# 🎬 IMDb Clone

-IMDb Clone is a full-stack web application built using React, Vue, and MySQL to replicate the functionality of IMDb.
-Users can browse movies, view ratings, check popularity, and explore detailed movie information.
-The movie data, including images, views, and popularity, is stored in a MySQL database.
+IMDb Clone is a full-stack web application that allows users to browse and explore movies, ratings, and popularity trends, similar to IMDb.
+Built using **React**, **Vue**, and **MySQL**, it stores movie details, including images and statistics, in a database.

+---

+## 🚀 Features
+- 📌 Browse and search movies.
+- ⭐ View ratings and popularity.
+- 🖼️ Images stored in MySQL database.
+- 📊 Track views and trends.
+- 🔥 Responsive UI with React and Vue.

+---

+## 🛠️ Tech Stack
+- **Frontend:** React, Vue
+- **Backend:** Node.js, Express.js
+- **Database:** MySQL
+- **Styling:** Bootstrap / TailwindCSS

+---

+## 📂 Project Structure